malikendsley/gradegrubber/README.md

 ## Installation

 Grade Grubber is easy to install.
 For now, it can be added as an unpackaged extension directly from its GitHub directory.
+In order to do this,

 In the near future, it will be available for installation from the Chrome Web Store.

 ## Compatibility and Requirements